 “No, NO!” she screamed.
 Cake rolled her over onto her belly and sat on her ass, ignoring her kicking heels on his spine.
 Gathering her arms together behind her back, he pulled one of the plastic cinch-ties out of his pocket, slipped it around her wrists, threaded it through and pulled it tight.
 It might as well be steel cord.
 Her hands would never be free again.

 Jaffe was there now and together they hoisted the wailing girl to her feet and dragged her to the van.
 It was all practiced choreography now.
 Time was of the essence; this was the part where they were the most vulnerable during the snatch.
-Cake held the woman at the sliding side door while Jaffe hopped inside and pulled back the heavy burlap tarp, exposing the mattress.
+Cake held the girl at the sliding side door while Jaffe hopped inside and pulled back the heavy burlap tarp, exposing the mattress.

 Her eyes went wide at the sight of it.
 Did she recognize what it meant?
 Did she know the Red Mattress Killer had her?

 Or was it simply that she knew what any stained mattress in a cargo van meant for a kidnapped, lone woman on an empty road?

 Cake shoved her forward and Jaffe hauled her inside.
 Cake slid the door shut, then circled around the back of the van to the driver’s side and climbed in.
 He was the pilot now and would remain so until Jaffe was done with her.